PhotonicsTUL/PLaSK/doc/xpl/geometry/2d/containers.rst

    :attr axes: Specification of the axes.
 Most popular values are ``xy``, ``yz``, ``rz`` (letters are names of the horizontal and vertical axis, respectively).
    :attr role: Object role.
 Important for some solvers.
    :attr order: Order of items in the container.
 If ``normal``, the items lower in the list override the ones previous ones. ``reverse`` means that each item is on top of all the later ones.
-   :attr left: Default value for horizontal alignment specification: position of the left edge of the bounding box of each element. (float [µm])
+   :attr left: Default value for horizontal alignment specification: position of the left edge of the bounding box of each element. (float, µm)
-   :attr right: Default value for horizontal alignment specification: position of the right edge of the bounding box of each element. (float [µm])
+   :attr right: Default value for horizontal alignment specification: position of the right edge of the bounding box of each element. (float, µm)
-   :attr trancenter: Default value for horizontal alignment specification: position of the center of the bounding box of each element. (float [µm])
+   :attr trancenter: Default value for horizontal alignment specification: position of the center of the bounding box of each element. (float, µm)
    :attr {X}center: (where **{X}** is the transverse axis name): Alias for ``trancenter``.
-   :attr {X}: (where **{X}** is the transverse axis name): Default value for horizontal alignment specification: position of the origin of each element. (float [µm])
+   :attr {X}: (where **{X}** is the transverse axis name): Default value for horizontal alignment specification: position of the origin of each element. (float, µm)
-   :attr top: Default value for vertical alignment specification: position of the top edge of the bounding box of each element. (float [µm])
+   :attr top: Default value for vertical alignment specification: position of the top edge of the bounding box of each element. (float, µm)
-   :attr bottom: Default value for vertical alignment specification: position of the bottom edge of the bounding box of each element. (float [µm])
+   :attr bottom: Default value for vertical alignment specification: position of the bottom edge of the bounding box of each element. (float, µm)
-   :attr vertcenter: Default value for vertical alignment specification: position of the center of the bounding box of each element. (float [µm])
+   :attr vertcenter: Default value for vertical alignment specification: position of the center of the bounding box of each element. (float, µm)
    :attr {Y}center: (where **{Y}** is the vertical axis name): Alias for *vertcenter*.
-   :attr {Y}: (where **{Y}** is the vertical axis name): Default value for vertical alignment specification: position of the origin of each element. (float [µm])
+   :attr {Y}: (where **{Y}** is the vertical axis name): Default value for vertical alignment specification: position of the origin of each element. (float, µm)

    Attributes ``left``, ``right``, ``trancenter``, **{X}**\ ``center``, **{X}**, are mutually exclusive.
 Attributes ``top``, ``bottom``, ``vertcenter``, **{Y}**\ ``center``, and **{Y}** are mutually exclusive.
 At most one alignment specification for each axis can be given.
 If alignment specification for some direction is not given, elements will be not alignment in this direction by default.